rajeshwarandevops/SCS2022-AVDEndpoint-Workshop/README.md

 # SCS2022-AVDEndpoint-Workshop
-Repo for the 2022 South Coast Summit AVD and Endpoint Manager Workshop
+Repo for the 2022 South Coast Summit AVD and Endpoint Manager Workshop.